MANSARTIS Eco-responsible workspace, Paris

-- Fern·, the new eco-design brand specialized on sustainable projects of deardesign studio reveals Mansartis project in Paris, Place Vendôme.
+- deardesign studio reveals Mansartis project in Paris, Place Vendôme, developed in collaboration with Fern·.
 It is a high-end eco-responsible workspace distributed in 300 m2 and designed with upcycled and recycled materials.

 - The new Mansartis project illustrates the social demand for sustainable solutions while offering healthy environments for companies and their employees.